 - Be aware of scams

-- Be cautious who you give your card information to
+- Be cautious when providing card information to others

 - Do your research before making purchases online

 For more advice on how to protect your information, check out this Blog post on card controls.